duduliberato/README/README.md

 ## [Projects](#proj)

-As a recently graduated Engineering Student, I do not have much experience in differnt fields.
-However, I can show you some of my works that I did during my Engineering Degree course in Mechatronics.
+As a recently graduated Engineer, I do not yet have much experience, but, as my Final Work in Mechatronics Engineering, I built a bending machine, capable of bending thin metal sheets.
+This device could serve to perform tests in metals, serving as a ludic-pedagogic device, that can be used by professors and academics that want to perform better

 ## Hi, I'm Eduardo, a MSc.
 Mechatronics Systems at the University of Brasília and this is a test to my Github account.